dmaulikr/iOS-Custom-Timer-And-Music-Remind--Reference-iOS-Timer-/README.md

 A simple iOS Custom Timer And Music Remind (Reference iOS Timer), Use device is iPad, if you are interested, you can try use AutoLayout to make various devices version.

-- 1.Custom iBeacon "UUID", "Major", "Minor" and "Device Name".
+// Show message in the screen.

+- 1.Set left Time, and Start timer.
+Of course you can Previously or timing set reminders music.

-    `// If you set 2 minute.`
+// If you set 2 minute.

-- 2.Broadcasting iBeacon signal.
+- 2.You can select "Stop", "Continue" and "Remind".

-    `// You can cancel the reminder or stop timer.`
+// You can cancel the reminder or stop timer.

-- 3.Use Android Phone open Estimote App searching iBeacon, check detected iBeacon information.

-    `// Show message in the screen.`

-- 4.Try modify  iBeacon "UUID", "Major", "Minor" and "Device Name" then Searching detected iBeacon information.

-    `// Show message in the screen.`

-- 5.Use Bluetooth Device search "Device Name" and understand the differences between the iBeacon Devcie and Bluetooth Device.

-    `// Show message in the screen.`
+- 3.Time Now.

 ##Screen Image：